about news projects contact home

 Seacrest Lagoon

-May 2009caption
+May 2010

 spacer

-Construction news on The Preserve at Redwood Shores
+Building The Preserve at Redwood Shores

-Wetlands Restoration: Restoration work began in June with excavation of new “slough” channels and construction of “islands” of elevated habitat.
-We are currently lowering the old exterior levee as we prepare to return full tidal flows to our restoration area in Spring.
 The 80 acre restored marsh will provide habitat for the endangered California Clapper Rail and Salt Marsh Harvest Mouse.
 It will also provide wildlife viewing and recreational opportunities from the Preserve’s extensive public trail system.

-Site Preparation: Construction began in August 2008 with 900 goats.
+Construction History: Construction began in August 2008 with 900 goats.
 They were clearing vegetation in anticipation of Keech Properties, LLC, starting work on this long anticipated project.
 By using goats any wildlife in the development areas was able to move out into the restoration areas without harm.

 The construction process continued in September 2008 with the installation of vertical "wick drains" below the levee system.
 These small drains (1/2" x 4") were individually pushed 50 feet below the surface to drain and stabilize the underlying soils (lessons learned from Katrina!).
-Over 500,000 linial feet of these drains were installed with an individual drain placed every 5 feet!
-A specific type of "clay" soil was then imported from off-site and used to construst the 12 foot high levee system.
+Over 500,000 lineal feet of these drains were installed with an individual drain placed every 5 feet!
+A specific type of "clay" soil was then imported from off-site and used to construct the 12 foot high levee system.
 In addition, a new lagoon was excavated next to the Seacrest community on Shearwater Parkway.

 • K-5 Elementary School for 400+ children